 There are no set time limits for accident claims, as each case will be based on a specific set of circumstances regarding what happened, who was at fault and the injuries that have been suffered.

 If your particular case is straightforward, which would mean that your employer has accepted responsibility and your injuries do not require extensive medical examination or debate, your claim can be settled fairly quickly.
 This could be done in as little as two months.

 If your case is more complex, in terms of liability being disputed or the extent of the injuries and amount of compensation you are seeking to claim, it will likely take longer to conclude.

 In some situations, particularly where there are disputes regarding liability, your case may be taken to court.
 This can add a considerable amount of additional time to the proceedings.

-If your injuries have made you unable to work, or if you require private medical treatment to aid your recovery, our solicitors may be able to secure for you an interim compensation payment.
+If your injuries have made you unable to work, or if you require private medical treatment to aid your recovery, your solicitor may be able to secure for you an interim compensation payment.
 This is basically a part payment of compensation in advance of the final settlement being agreed.

 Can I make a work injury claim on a No Win No Fee basis?

-Our injury solicitors guarantee to provide a 100% no win no fee service to all clients that are eligible to move forward with a claim against their workplace.
+Yes, your injury solicitor will be able to provide a 100% no win no fee service if you are eligible to move forward with a claim against your workplace.

 A no win no fee agreement, with is also known as a Conditional Fee Agreement (CFA), is a contract entered into between the solicitor and the client.
 This outlines the terms and conditions of the service being provided, and what happens whether the case is won or lost.